-Reports Residential Threshold Commercial Threshold Other Service Delivery and Access Strategy All Mews/ Backland Dwellings Site specific circumstances Student Accommodation, Hotel, Aparthotel Engineering Services Report (Civil and Structural) 30 or more residential units 1,000 sq. m. or more Construction Management Plan 30 or more residential units 1,000 sq. m. or more Construction Demolition Waste Management Plan 30 or more residential units 1,000 sq. m. or more Operational Waste Management Plan 30 or more residential units 1,000 sq. m. or more Basement Impact Assessment All developments which include basement levels.
+Residential Commercial Other Reports Threshold Threshold Other Road Safety Audit Any development with construction of new roads, any project which materially affects vulnerable road users, amendments to existing roads or generating significant road movements.
+Service Delivery and Access Strategy All Mews/Backland Dwellings Site specific circumstances Student Accommodation, Hotel, Aparthotel Engineering Services Report (Civil and Structural) 30 or more residential units 1,000 sq. m. or more Construction Management Plan 30 or more residential units 1,000 sq. m. or more Construction Demolition Waste Management Plan 30 or more residential units 1,000 sq. m. or more Operational Waste Management Plan 30 or more residential units 1,000 sq. m. or more Basement Impact Assessment All developments which include basement levels.
 Climate Action and Energy Statement (including District Heating) 30 or more residential units 1,000 sq. m. or more Surface Water Management Plan - see Appendix 13 2 or more residential units 100 sq. m.
+Noise Assessment Any noise generating use and or any development within designated noise zones as indicated on development plan zoning maps.